woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 our minds, but in fact there is only the ocean.
 Even if the wave thinks it is separate, it is not.
 The attempt to survive perpetu- ates its sense of separateness, but actually it is never separate.
-There is only the ocean, evolving and changing its form on the surface, yet remaining always the same.
+There is only the ocean, <u>evolving</u> and changing its form on the surface, yet remaining always the same.

 Actually, the only problem the wave has is that it is try- ing to solve a problem.
 The moment it gives up its problem of survival it is at the level of ocean, where there is no problem of any kind.
-At that level there is only the serenity and bliss of existence itself.
+At that level there is only the <u>serenity</u> and bliss of existence itself.

 The wave is already the ocean; it doesn't have to achieve